 Caring for all the animals at NEAS is very rewarding, but it is also a lot of work.
+You must be 18 or over to volunteer handling the pets at NEAS.
 To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet and Application.
 When you are ready to volunteer, you can print the application and mail it to us, or you can fill in our Online Volunteer Application Form.

 We presently need volunteers for all shifts, but extra help in the morning is our most critical need.
 The morning shift starts at 7 am and it is the busiest time of day at NEAS.
 There is much work to be done walking and cleaning.
 When you start your day off with a good deed, the happy tail wags and purring will make the rest of the day so much better!

 Please fill out our online application, and we will get back to you in a few days.
 If you don't hear from us, check your spam folder or follow up with a phone call to Jen, (978) 745-9888 X305.
 We would love to have you on our team.

 If you are under 18 years old, download our Ways You Can Help flyer.

 - Answering phones

 - Training and socializing dogs

 - Assisting kennel staff with cleaning cages/handling animals/grooming

 - Assisting office staff with filing or stocking shelves